 16 Days of Activism

 Violence is one of the structural drivers that increases the risk of HIV infection among sex workers.
-It leads to inconsistent condom use, increased risk of infection, and prevents sex workers from accessing legal support and health care services.
+It leads to inconsistent condom use, and prevents them from accessing legal support and health care services.
+In Southern Africa, 70% of the sex workers report to experience stigma, discrimination, violence and other human rights violations during their work.
 Large-scale research shows that if violence against sex workers is tackled, we can prevent up to 25% of new HIV infections.
-Aidsfonds stands strong against violence in all forms, and supports partners and sex workers in increasing awareness, implementing advocacy campaigns and sharing knowledge.
-From November 25th and December 10th Aidsfonds will raise attention by sharing life stories and achieved changes with our Hands Off programme, which focusses on the reduction of violence against sex workers.

 Join the movement